 Extended learning time opportunities, community involvement, long-term sustainable support, and scholarships are strategies proven to improve student achievement across all backgrounds and socioeconomic status.
 St. Jude League Community Development programs utilize all of these strategies in mentoring, arts and athletics programs, schools, and more.

 Wealth inequality is also an important piece of social justice that St. Jude League Community Development programs attempt to address.
 Americans living in middle-class households have decreased by 10% between 1971 and 2019.
 Lower income families experienced shrinking wealth by 45% between 2001 and 2016 alone.

 Wealth inequality becomes even more drastic when race is accounted for.
 The average white family has 41x more wealth than the average Black family, and 22x more wealth than the average Hispanic family.
 Inequities in wealth are central to perpetuating intergenerational economic immobility – meaning, the less money a family has to begin with, the less likely they are to climb the ladder into a higher social class.

 Addressing inequality is about access and St. Jude League Community Development strives to provide access to fundamental needs to assist communities with getting the resources they need to thrive.

-To learn more about the work that St. Jude League Community Development is doing, please visit our Programs page or lend your support and help to address these inequalities by providing accessible resources to all.
+Learn more about the work that St. Jude League Community Development is doing by visiting our Programs page or lend your support and help to address these inequalities by providing accessible resources to all.